This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bokashi Composting

-In home-composting applications, kitchen waste is placed into a container sealed with an air-tight lid.
+In home-composting applications, kitchen waste is placed in a container with an air-tight lid.
 This is then inoculated with a Bokashi EM mix.
 The mix usually takes the form of a carrier bulking agent such as rice hulls, wheat bran, or sawdust.
 The bulking agent has been inoculated with concentrated, effective microorganisms.

 Where Does Bokashi Come From?